Data normalization basics: why you don’t really want to normalize job title

 In the same way that you want to call people by the correct name, you also want to address them by their proper title.
 Job titles are specific, not generic.
 While someone might be a Digital Marketing Manager at one company, a similar role might be Growth Hacker at another, and people want to be respected for whatever title they have.

 If you standardize job titles, you’ve got a problem.
 Imagine that sometime in the future you decide to do a direct marketing campaign.
 Part of the offer refers to the recipient’s title and the work they do.
 If you’ve already normalized job titles, you don’t know what that person’s job title is.
 You could go back to vendors and do a project to get those accurate job titles again, but what a waste of money, and you might not even get a match!
-You once had this data and you wrote over it yourself just to make standardization easier.
+You once had this data and you wrote over it yourself just to make job title standardization easier.

 Or maybe you gave all C-level executives the title “C-Level.”
 Our CEO, Ed, just got an email from a marketing operations agency that (1) Told him his data was dirty (probably not the best pitch to the CEO at a company that beats the drum for continuously cleaned and standardized data!), (2) Told him his CEO was loading lists, and (3) Suggested that he watch a 30-minute webinar on cleaning up data in Marketo.